marklogic/marklogic-jena/README.md

 ## Introduction

-This library integrates MarkLogic Semantics feature into the [Jena RDF Framework](http://jena.apache.org) as a persistence and query layer.
+This library integrates MarkLogic Semantics into the [Jena RDF Framework](http://jena.apache.org) as a persistence and query layer.

 ### Before you start